uviclibraries/wordpress/oac-and-divi2.md

   - You can click directly into text boxes to edit the text areas.

 3. **Divi Settings**
   - The settings in each of these Sections, Rows, and Modules are tabbed and nested with extensive options for customization, which can be a little overwhelming.
-Thankfully, there is documentation available for all of the modules and customization options here: https://www.elegantthemes.com/documentation/divi/
+Thankfully, there is documentation available for all of the modules and customization options here: [Divi Documentation Page](https://www.elegantthemes.com/documentation/divi/){:target="_blank"}

 **Congratulations!
 You've installed your first layout!**